 About Gustavo Prado

-Gustavo Prado was born in São Paulo, Brazil in 1981.
+Gustavo Prado was born in São Paulo, Brazil.
 He studied Philosophy and Industrial Design and received his artistic training at the Escola de Artes Visuais do Parque Lage in Rio de Janeiro.
-His works have recently been featured in group shows such as the BRIC Biennial, the Bronx Museum Biennial, and Spring Break Art Show, all in New York; and the Museu de Arte Moderna, in Rio de Janeiro and Itaú Cultural in São Paulo.
-He has received solo shows at Lurixs Gallery in Rio, Nara Roesler Gallery in São Paulo, and Galerie Richard in New York.
-Prado has works in the collection of the Museu de Arte Moderna do Rio de Janeiro (MAM-Rio), has presented a large installation at the Coachella (2017) Music Festival in California, and created a permanent public-art installation for Casa Firjan Institue in Rio.
-He received a Public Art Grant from Art Prize 10 and is a recipient of Projéteis Prize for Contemporary Art from the Brazilian National Foundation for the Arts (Funarte).
-Prado has participated in numerous public panels such as “An Attempt to Become Modern” at the Americas Society, published critical essays in Brazilian art publications such as Instituto Moreira Salles, and is an editor and co-founder of Jacaranda Magazine.
+His works have been featured in group shows such as the BRIC Biennial, the Bronx Museum Biennial, and Spring Break Art Show, all in New York; and the Museu de Arte Moderna, in Rio de Janeiro and Itaú Cultural in São Paulo.
+He has had solo shows at Lurixs Gallery in Rio; Nara Roesler Gallery in São Paulo; and Galerie Richard in New York.
+Prado has participated in numerous public panels and published critical essays in Brazilian art publications, and is an editor and co-founder of Jacaranda Magazine.
 He lives and works in Brooklyn.

 About Lidija Slavkovic